We got this question in a class on Friday.

 Less poetically, “I am starting with myself.”

 And we thought business was all about facts, and money, and power, and share prices.
 No: it starts with getting people to stop being stupid (which we always are, part of the time).
+And start seeing a new way of doing things.

 For a more common-sense way of expressing the same thing, read Taiichi Ohno.
 For example.